Skip to Content

 When a child's parents separate, decisions regarding the care and support of the child must be made.
 If the parents are not able to resolve the issues of custody, visitation, or child support, a judge will.

-What Happens During North Carolina Child Custody Trial Proceedings?
+What Happens During Child Custody Trial Proceedings?

 • The child's age.

-• Which parent assumed primary responsibility in caring for the child during the marriage.
+• Which parent assumed primary responsibility in caring for the child during the marriage?

-• Which parent would feed, bathe, clothe, and teach the child during the week.
+• Which parent would feed, bathe, clothe, and teach the child during the week?

 • The work schedules of each parent who works outside the home.